Diptivg/Power-Bi-Crop-Yield-Farming-Analytics-Dashboard/README.md

-# 🌾 Smart Farming Yield Analytics
+# 🌾 Farming Crop Yield Analytics

 ## Purpose
 The **Smart Farming Yield Analytics System** is a Power BI dashboard designed to analyze crop yield patterns using sensor, soil, weather, and farming practice data.
 Its goal is to support data-driven decision-making for improving agricultural productivity and sustainability.